Wenfeng-Zhu/HoloLens-2_Laser-Puzzle/Documentation/Mechanism Implementaiton.md

 //the collision information has been saved in [hit] when the collision happened Physics.Raycast(ray, out hit, 30)
 ```
-4. **Reflection Machanism**,  After obtaining the collision information through ``RaycastHit``, we can simulate the reflection effect by verifying the tag of the collision object and emit a new ray through the normal direction of the collision angle.
+4. **Reflection Mechanism**,  After obtaining the collision information through ``RaycastHit``, we can simulate the reflection effect by verifying the tag of the collision object and emit a new ray through the normal direction of the collision angle.
 ```C#
 //Used to save all currently collision point locations.
 List<Vector3> laserIndices = new List<Vector3>();